xthecoolboy/discord-bot-1222/README.md

 ## Setting up

 The setup is quite simple:

 * Grab latest release and extract the contents somewhere on the disk
+* If you're on windows, you need to change download directory (found in services/player/player.js) to some other location, as `/temp/` doesn't exist there.
 * Install dependencies (See #dependencies)
 * Aquire token (from [discord developer portal](https://discordapp.com/developers)) and save it in token.txt
 * Create `managers/mysql.js` that exports pool